kvutien/Tutorial-orbitdb-tuto-sh/README.md

  ```

 ## What's next?
 This _"Hello World"_ tutorial will be followed by another **Full Stack** tutorial that integrates the blockchain and frontend parts.
 It will share the core code with this tutorial.
-In addition, it will also guide you to put your dApp in production on a public web hosting service like Netlify.

-To be complete, you have a [tutorial here](./TUTO-1.md) to guide you through the pieces of code and get acquainted to blockchain programming and IPFS.
+To be complete, you have a [tutorial here](./TUTO-1.md) to guide you through the pieces of code and get acquainted to IPFS and OrbitDB programming.

 It is becoming easy to be a production Full Stack blockchain + IPFS programmer.
 Stay tuned.